tuethu/IBM-Data-Science-Course/Course 9_Machine Learning with Python/Module 4_Building Unsupervised Learning Models/Readme.md

 - What is a notable feature of t-SNE for data visualization?<br/>
 Mapping high-dimensional data to a lower-dimensional space.

+- A research team is working on visualizing the clustering patterns of gene expression data from various samples.
+They use t-SNE to reduce the dimensionality of the data to two or three dimensions.
+Why is t-SNE a good choice for this analysis?<br/>
+It preserves local relationships between similar data points.<br/>
+(t-SNE is ideal for capturing local structures, which makes it great for visualizing clusters in high-dimensional data, like gene expression patterns.)

+- Why is customer-behavior data reduced with t-SNE primarily in two-dimensional scatter plots?<br/>
+Maintains neighborhood similarities, aiding visual discovery of customer segments<br/>
+(t-SNE emphasizes near-neighbor relationships, which surface natural segments in a 2-D scatter.)

 ![t-SNE)](https://github.com/tuethu/IBM-Data-Science-Course/blob/main/Course%209_Machine%20Learning%20with%20Python/Media/t-SNE.png)

 ### UMAP (Uniform Manifold Approximation and Projection)